Privatise select PSU banks, dilute role of DFS: Rajan | Business

 "Conversely, poorly performing universal banks can be relegated to small finance bank status," it suggested.
 The paper also stressed on the need of allowing PSBs to recruit laterally while retaining the talent they have.

-"Incentive structures for management need to be strengthened with longer terms for senior management, better assessment of performance, performance-based promotions and extensions, as well as some reliance on lateral hiring, which would also bring in state-of-the-art banking ideas and practices," it said..
+"Incentive structures for management need to be strengthened with longer terms for senior management, better assessment of performance, performance-based promotions and extensions, as well as some reliance on lateral hiring, which would also bring in state-of-the-art banking ideas and practices," it said.
+The paper also made a case for the operational independence of boards and management.

+"This can be done by creating a holding company structure for government stakes.
+The holding company should make professional and diverse board appointments to each bank, and these directors should be empowered to guide the bank towards its objectives," it said.
+It also pointed out that with government deficits and debt levels reaching enormous levels, there simply are not enough budgetary resources to recapitalise banks.

+"An encumbered, under-capitalized public sector banking system will not lend well, which will be a huge tax on growth, as it has been for the last six years.
+"More worrisome, without reform the banks will cumulate further losses.
+Status quo is simply not an option," it said.